Jetroid/jetroid.github.io/_posts/2016-07-30-meeting-dr-jekyll.md

 as they are disabled for security reasons.
 However, you can push your _site folder
-(which contains Jekyll's processed output) to Github as if it were a non-Jekyll (read: regular ol' boring static) site.
+(which contains Jekyll's processed output) to GitHub as if it were a non-Jekyll (read: regular ol' boring static) site.
 For me, this isn't a good solution as I really like Github Pages compiling for me.

 ![Custom CSS in my 'default' layout when using plugin]({{ site.url }}/assets/images/jekyll-custom-css.png)